litxtech/mybavul1/README_setup.md

 VITE_API_KEY="your-google-ai-studio-api-key"
 ```

-## 2. Environment Variables (Secrets)

-Your application requires several secret keys to connect to external services.

-### Client-Side Variables (for Vite)

-These variables are exposed to your frontend application. **Vite requires that these variables be prefixed with `VITE_` to be accessible in your code.**

 | Variable Name                | Description                                                                    | How to get it                                                                      |
 | ---------------------------- | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |
 | `VITE_SUPABASE_URL`          | The unique URL for your Supabase project.                                      | In your Supabase project: **Settings > API > Project URL**.                        |